-If you’d like more support, the Internet Matters website will guide you through setting up parental controls across every device and platform.
+If you’d like more support, the Internet Matters website will take you step by step through the process of setting up parental controls and privacy settings across all of the networks, gadgets, apps, and sites that your child uses, to help keep them safer online.
 It might take a bit of time to get familiar with these settings, but it’s worth it and remember to explain to your child why you are applying these settings - it is not about stopping them having fun, it’s about keeping them safe.

 Internet safety out of the house